SonDA-22011995/web_service_tutorial_sonda/README.md

 - And waits for a response, which:
   - Indicates status via an HTTP response code
   - And usually has more JSON in the body.

+## URI

+- The purpose of a Uniform Resource Identifier (URI) is to provide an identifier to distinguish the given resource from other resources.
+A URI distinguishes but doesn’t guarantee an identity of a resource, since the underlying resource can be changed.A URI is a string of characters that identifies a resource
+- URI is a broad term that encapsulates two additional terms:
+  - URL - Uniform Resource Locator
+  - URN - Uniform Resource Name

 ## URL - Uniform Resource Locator